BunBase/LoneCodeGuardian/README.md

 | `exclude_paths` | Paths to exclude from review (comma-separated, e.g., "test/,docs/") | No | - |
 | `fail_action_if_review_failed` | If set to true, the action fails when the review process fails | No | `false` |

-Note: The GitHub token is automatically provided to the action based on the job's permissions configuration.
-You don't need to pass it as an input.
+Note: While the GitHub token is automatically provided to the action based on the job's permissions configuration, it's recommended to explicitly pass it as `token: ${{ github.token }}` to ensure it's properly accessible to the action.

 ## Example Usage